codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 Regrade an individual student's assignment
 ------------------------------------------
-If students set their work to *complete* and the custom script is triggered, you can regrade their work by resetting the `complete` switch, and then set it to *complete* again, which triggers the custom script to run again.
+If students have clicked **Mark as Complete** and the custom script is triggered, you can regrade their work by resetting the `complete` switch, and then set it to *complete* again, which triggers the custom script to run again.

 Regrade all student's assignments
 ---------------------------------
 You can regrade all student's assignments that have already been auto-graded from the **Actions** button on the assignment page.

 1. Navigate to the assignment and open it.
 2. Click the **Actions** button and then click **Regrade Completed**.
-This is useful if you have found a bug in your grading script.
+This is useful if you have found a bug in your assignment level grading script. **Regrade Completed** does not run individual code test assessments.

 Test and debug your grading scripts
 -----------------------------------